akostrik/net_practice/README.md

     + `127.0.0.1` ... `127.255.255.254`

 # Network devices
-## Repeaters
+## Repeater
 * regenerate signals
 * allow communications across greater distances

-## Hub = multi-port Repeaters
+## Hub = multi-port repeater
 * facilitates scaling communication between additional hosts
 * everyone receive everyone else’s data

 ## Bridge
 * sit between Hub connected hosts
-* have 2 ports
+* has 2 ports
 * learn which hosts are on each side

-## Switch = combination of Hubs and Bridges
+## Switch (сетевой коммутатор)
 * its primary purpose is switching (moving data within networks)
+* it is a combination of hubs and bridges
 * connects devices together in a local network
 * distributes packets to its local network
 * has no interface
 * cannot talk directly to a network outside of its own
-* facilitate communication within network
-* multiple Ports
+* has multiple ports
 * learn which hosts are on each port
-* hosts on a Network share the same IP address space

 ## Router
-* its primary purpose is Routing (moving data ...)
+* its primary purpose is routing (moving data ...)
 * connects networks together
-* separates different networks with the use of multiple interfaces (an interface = a network)
+* separates different networks with the use of multiple interfaces (an interface <-> a network)
-* the range of possible IP addresses on one of its interfaces must not overlap with the range of its other interfaces
+* the range of IP addresses on one interface must not overlap with the range of its other interfaces
+* learns which networks it is attached to
+* stores routes in its routing table
+* provides a traffic control point (security, filtering, redirecting)
 * the internet behaves like a router
-* facilitate communication between networks
-* provides a traffic control point (security, filtering, redirecting)
-* learns which networks it is attached to
-* know as Routes - Stored in Routing Table
-* Hosts in different Networks : A Router is in between
+* a destination 122.3.5.3/24 sends the packets to the network 122.3.5.0

 ### Routing Table
+* lists the routes to particular network destinations
-* all networks a Router knows about
+* contains all networks the router knows about
-* has IP address in the Networks they are attached to
-* creates the Hierarchy in Network and the entire Internet
-* **Gateway** each host’s way out of their local Network
-* **Routing table** is stored in a router / network host, lists the routes to particular network destinations
+* is stored in a router / network host
+* has IP address
-* **A route** = 2 fields = the destination of outbound packets + the next hop of the packets
+* **A route** = 2 fields = the destination of outbound packets + the next hop
-* **Destination** a network address, the end target of the packets of the host
+* **Destination address** the end target of the packets
-* **The destination default = The route of default  =** `0.0.0.0/0` a network address, takes effect when no other route is available for an IP destination.
-Uses the next hop address to send the packets without a specific destination.
-Sends the packets to the first network address it encounters.
+* **Default destination address = default route address =** `0.0.0.0/0` takes effect when no other route is available for an IP destination.
+Sends the packets to the first network address it encounters (or to the next hop address ?).
 Matches any network.
-* **Next hop** a network address, the next router interface / inernet inerface on the packet's way.
-Every router maintains its routing table with a next hop address.
+* **Next hop address** the next router / inernet inerface on the packet's way
-* A destination address of 122.3.5.3/24 sends the packets to the network 122.3.5.0.
+* **Gateway** a host’s way out of its local network

 # Solution
 ## Level 1